 CBD( cannabidiol) is a cannabinoid readily available in hemp and marijuana plants.
 Both hemp and marijuana are types of cannabis plants, which many often confuse because it’s accessible to.
 But having an understanding of these two different types of cannabis plants could save you a ticket!
 CBD is primarily derived from hemp plants because of legality issues.
 In the state of Georgia, the Federal farm bill states that CBD has to have below 0.3% of Delta-9 THC and must derive from hemp since we are in a state that has yet to legalize recreational marijuana, and medicinal is in the beginning stage—where everything provided is low in THC.

 The proper expansion of hemp research came with the Federal Farm Bill of 2016.
-Then in 2018, the Federal Farm Bill was revised, making hemp derivatives and isomers legal in the grey area of the bill, and it removed the restrictions of hemp crossing state borders.
+Then in 2018, the Federal Farm Bill was revised, making hemp derivatives and isomers legal and removing the restrictions of hemp crossing state borders.
 The only THC that was accounted for on the bill was Delta-9 THC, which made headway for Delta-8 THC and, later, Delta-10 THC.

 What is Delta-10 THC?